bertrandgressier/springjersey/README.md

 * Spring-data

-The database is initialize with liquibase.
+The database is initialized with liquibase.

 NO XML
 -----
-All configurations set in java
+All configuration is defined directly in java